delacruzjardon/mongodb-atlas-vector-search-fashion-products/README.md

 # MongoDB Atlas Vector Search (Images) on Fashion Products
+# Updated Feb 2024 with the new way to use Vector Search
 # Atlas Vector Search on Fashion Products

 How can a search be conducted for the visual attributes of products that were not included in the product's metadata?